To Infinity and Beyond: How Technology is Changing the Face of Audit

 Will these changes be for the better?
-What appears to be certain is that the impact of technology will be massive – most likely greater than any the profession has experienced so far.
-And some of its most notable effects may not be benign.
+The impact of technology will be massive – most likely higher than any the profession has experienced so far.
+Moreover, some of its most notable effects may not be benign.
 In a recent publication, market research company Forrester says “automation will displace 24.7 million jobs by 2027.
 This equates to a job loss of 17% between 2017 and 2027”4.
 Gartner research, carried out in 2013, showed there was a 93% likelihood that part of current audit and accounting work be robotised by 2030.
-So for a profession that is deeply rooted in tradition, appears largely disruption-averse and operates within strict regulatory constraints, there seems to be legitimate reasons to be afraid.
+So for a profession that is deeply rooted in tradition, appears largely disruption-averse and operates within strict regulatory constraints, there seem to be legitimate reasons to be afraid.
 Auditors themselves do not disagree.
 David Herbinet, Head of Audit for the Mazars Group, explains: “Obviously, the digital revolution will significantly impact our jobs.
 But the plus side is we will have to use our people for more value adding tasks”.

 Technology as an enabler

-Indeed, if the impact of technology cannot be denied, all the Mazars auditors we interviewed, see it first and foremost as an enabler, something that will provide new tools that will make their job both more interesting and more relevant.
+Of all the Mazars auditors we interviewed, it is clear that the impact of technology cannot be denied.
+Most see technology first and foremost as an enabler, something that will provide new tools that will make their job both more exciting and relevant.

 “Technology should not be considered as a threat only.
-It could also offer new opportunities to improve the efficiency and transparency of the audit work, as well as a higher quality of service to our stakeholders”, says Daniella Ricci, an audit senior manager in Milan.
+It could also offer new opportunities to improve the efficiency and transparency of the audit work, as well as a higher quality of service to our stakeholders”, says Daniella Ricci, a Senior Audit Manager in Milan.
 Her sentiments echo the idea that there will always be a need for skilled, human auditors who can apply sound judgment.
-Arguably, this is even more important in an increasingly technology enabled world.
-“The most dramatic impacts on our profession will be the technical automatisation of repetitive and manual tasks and the analysis of big data”, says Pierre Zapp, Head of Audit at Mazars in Germany. ”And this is also very good news: we can concentrate more on tasks where thinking is a game changer.”
+Arguably, this is even more important in an increasingly technology-enabled world.
+“The most dramatic impacts on our profession will be the technical automatisation of repetitive and manual tasks and the analysis of big data,” says Pierre Zapp, Head of Audit at Mazars in Germany. ”And this is also very good news: we can concentrate more on tasks where thinking is a game changer.”

 Prominent technological breakthroughs

 What exactly are we talking about when we refer to technology?
-Or more accurately, what technological advances will transform the work of auditors and the audit profession?
+Alternatively, what technological advances will transform the work of auditors and the audit profession?

-When asked, Mazars’ auditors first single out artificial intelligence, or AI.
-This field involves any computer system that is developed to perform tasks normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages5.
+When asked, Mazars’ auditors first single out artificial intelligence or AI.
+This field involves any computer system that is developed to perform tasks reusually quire human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages5.

-Even though the concept of AI is far from new, it is now being explored and developed in a broad range of industries, ranging from healthcare to automotive, advertising or banking.
-It is then no surprise that audit is also exploring the opportunities AI could provide.
+Even though the concept of AI is far from new, it is now being explored and developed in a broad range of industries, ranging from healthcare to automotive, advertising and banking.
+It is no surprise that audit is also exploring the opportunities AI could provide.

-“I’m not sure AI will be particularly disruptive”, says André Louw, a senior manager from Mazars in London.
+“I’m not sure AI will be particularly disruptive,” says André Louw, a senior manager from Mazars in London.
 “But I’m certain it will have an undeniable impact, and it will be a massive help for audit firms.”
 In Germany, Zapp is a little more specific.
-“I expect artificial intelligence to help us in the field of predictive analysis”.
+“I expect artificial intelligence to help us in the field of predictive analysis.”
 Other examples of AI-related improvements may include natural language processing and the use of advanced machine learning techniques, which will enable auditors to quickly process, highlight, and extract key information from electronic documents.
-According to the ICAEW, “they will then be able to assess a far broader population set in its entirety, and focus their effort of key items of interest and insight while the repetitive or low judgement area of extraction is automated”.
+According to the ICAEW, “they will then be able to assess a far broader population set in its entirety, and focus their effort of key items of interest and insight while the repetitive or low judgment area of extraction is automated.”

 To our auditors, blockchain appears as another potential disruptor, one that generates high expectations.
 In its current definition and most widespread use, a blockchain is a type of database known as a distributed ledger that is decentralised, meaning it has no central administrator.
-Every transaction that is entered in the database is time-stamped and recorded on a block, and each data block on the ledger is linked to the previous one by a cryptographic algorithm.
+Every transaction entered in the database is time-stamped and recorded on a block, and each data block on the ledger is linked to the previous one by a cryptographic algorithm.
 As the distributed ledger is both shared and encrypted, it offers a high level of safety.
-Which is why, in a near to medium future, the blockchain concept, or parts of it, is likely to be incorporated into the way in which companies transact.
+This is why, in a near to medium future, the blockchain concept, or parts of it, is likely to be incorporated into how companies transact.

-Clearly, such developments will take time.
-The use of distributed ledgers still remains experimental and the scalability of such solutions is still under question.
-But the innovative and disruptive potential of blockchain is undisputed, even though its proper use will require audit firms to make sure they can harness it.
+Such developments will take time.
+The use of distributed ledgers remains experimental, and the scalability of such solutions is still under question.
+However, the innovative and disruptive potential of blockchain is undisputed, even though its proper use will require audit firms to make sure they can harness it.

 Clearly, from all angles, the pressure on audit firms is high and continues to mount.
-Competition will increase as “all major players in the auditing world will try and outdo each other in the race for technological improvement”, says Louw.
+The competition will increase as “all major players in the auditing world will try and outdo each other in the race for technological improvement,” says Louw.

-So evidently, the much needed or even indispensable technology-driven transformation of audit will have to be championed by more players than just audit firms and auditors.
+So evidently, the much needed or even necessary technology-driven transformation of audit will have to be championed by more players than just audit firms and auditors.
 Of course, they will need to continue to invest and experiment in new technologies and new expertise.
 They will need to transform their models and engage in the debate.
-But professional organisations will have to promote and foster the dialogue needed to allow auditors to use technology.
-And they will need to make sure professionals training requirements are in line with the new sets of skills that audit will require in a near future.
+However, professional organisations will have to promote and foster the necessary dialogue to allow auditors to use technology.
+And they will need to make sure professionals training requirements are in line with the new sets of skills that audit will require in the near future.

 Companies and their boards and audit committees will need to keep up as well.
-That primarily means being trained enough to fully grasp the impact of technology on financial reporting.
-They will also have to agree to move towards a more standardised format of financial data, so that new technology can be used effectively.
+That primarily means being trained enough to grasp the impact of technology on financial reporting fully.
+They will also have to agree to move towards a more standardised format of financial data so that new technology can be used effectively.

-The financial community, lastly, has a major role to play, as well.
-The clearer investors will be on what information they need, when they need it and the degree of assurance they require, the greater the chances of success.
+The financial community, lastly, has a significant role to play, as well.
+The more explicit investors will be on what information they need when they need it and the degree of assurance they require, the higher the chances of success.

 1Internal survey conducted in November 2017 via a questionnaire open to all auditors working at Mazars worldwide, complemented by direct interviews.